 Even if you can get a lower monthly payment or interest rate, there are situations where it may be sensible to hold off on refinancing.

 Your application for financing could also be denied if you’re upside-down on your car loan or behind on your loan payments — even if you otherwise have good credit.
 Lenders view significant negative equity as too much of a risk.

 How to refinance your car loan

 You can apply online with most lenders or visit a branch if you want a loan from a bank or credit union.
-Once you submit your application, the lender will review it and run a credit check to determine whether you qualify for a loan and what interest rate you will receive.
+Once you submit your application, the lender will review it and run a credit check to determine if you qualify for a loan and what interest rate you will receive.